Cadasta/cadasta-docs/en/05-odkcollect.md

 ### ODK Troubleshooting {#odk-troubleshooting}

 If you're having trouble using ODK, the answer to your question may be here.
 If not, please [contact us](cadasta.org/contact/) and we'll do our best to help you work through the issue.

+#### Trouble Loading Your Questionnaire

+##### ISSUE: I can't connect to the Cadasta server because my username and password aren't working.
+(And yes, I've checked to make sure they're correct!)

+The easiest thing to do here is to go to the Cadasta platform and change your password.
+Then, return to ODK and load your password there.

+##### ISSUE: I'm getting a message that says to "Please wait a few moments," but it's been much much longer than that.

+If the above screen is taking longer than you think it should, hit Cancel.
+You may be correctly connected, or you may be asked to enter your username and password again.

 #### Trouble Adding Location Data